 Shelley McClellan, PT, DPT, FAFS

 Shelley McClellan is a Fellow of Applied Functional Science and Doctorate trained physical therapist who has practiced physical therapy since 1998.
 She has worked with varied clientele and enjoys patients across the lifespan with varied functional demands.
-As a single mom to and active 8 year-old girl, she is passionate about many health and wellness issues facing our youth today.
+As a single mom to and active young daughter, she is passionate about many health and wellness issues facing our youth today.